-The net proceeds from this offering will be approximately \$8.4 million, from the sale of 18,164,195 units at \$0.40 per unit and the sale of 6,835,805 prefunded units at \$0.39 per unit, after deducting estimated placement agent's fees and expenses and our estimated offering expenses.
-The public offering price per unit or pre-funded unit was negotiated between us and the placement agent based on market conditions at the time of pricing, and represents a discount to the current market price of our common stock.
+The net proceeds from this offering will be approximately \$10.7 million from the sale of our securities in this offering, based on the sale of 2,841,152 units at \$3.25 per unit and the sale of 851,155 pre-funded units at \$3.24 per unit, after deducting estimated placement agent fees and expenses and our estimated offering expenses.
+The public offering price per unit or pre-funded unit was negotiated between us, the placement agent and investors based on market conditions at the time of pricing, and represents a discount to the current market price of our common stock.
 This amount excludes the proceeds, if any, from the exercise of common warrants in this offering.
-If all of the common warrants sold in this offering were to be exercised in cash at an exercise price of \$0.425 per share, we would receive additional net proceeds of approximately \$10.5 million.
+If all of the common warrants sold in this offering were to be exercised in cash at an exercise price of \$3.25 per share, we would receive additional net proceeds of approximately \$6.0 million.
 We cannot predict when or if these common warrants will be exercised.
 It is possible that these common warrants may expire and may never be exercised.

-As this offering is a qualified offering, we will use \$1,006,438.36 to pay off the principal amount of and accrued interest on the outstanding bridge financing notes to jVen Capital.
-We currently intend to use the remaining net proceeds of this offering for research and development, including funding the continued development and manufacturing of our Acuitas Rapid Test that is expected to be released for RUO customers in the first half of 2018, support acquisitions of products and technologies, capital expenditures, working capital and other general corporate purposes.
+We currently intend to use the net proceeds of this offering for research and development, including funding the continued development and manufacturing of our AMR Gene Panel that is expected to be released for research use only in the first half of 2018, support acquisitions of products and technologies, capital expenditures, working capital and other general corporate purposes.